Tuatara-VFX/TFlow/README.md

 | Windows Unity 2021.2b       |  ✅  |
 | Unreal Engine       |  🔜 Coming Soon  |

 A set of shader functions is available to use on any Unity or pipeline version.
-Using those functions you'll be able to support optical flow in your own shaders.
+Using these functions you'll be able to support optical flow in your own shaders.
 We also provide integration examples for Universal RP, High Definition RP, Shader Graph and Amplify Shader Editor.

 | Pipeline            | Shaders support |